Avnet/RASynBoard-Out-of-Box-Demo/docs/addTempHumiditySensor.md

 First we'll clone the Avnet Out-of-Box application.
 I prefer to clone git repos that way I get my source control all setup from the start.
 This makes tracking any software changes a breeze.

 If you need help getting these steps done, please reference the [RASynBoard Getting Started Guide](./RASyBoardGettingStarted.md).
-Once you have built and run the OOB application come back to this guide.
+Once you have built and run the unmodified OOB application come back to this guide.

 # Wire the Sensor

-Use the graphic below to wire your HS300X sensor to your RASynBoard.
-I noticed that the SCL and SDA signals are not pinned out correctly on the PMOD connector, so you have to swap the signals on Pins 3 -4.
+Since the RASynBoard has a PMOD connector, we can simply plug in the HS300X sensor to the board.
+Use the graphic below to connect your HS300X sensor to your RASynBoard.

-**Note**: All connections show below are on the top set of pins

 ![](./assets/images/addSensor12.jpg "")